raspberrypilearning/freecad-headphone-tidy/en/step_9.md

 --- /task ---

 --- task ---
-Load your `.gcode` file, so it appears it the file list.
+Load your `.gcode` file so that it appears in the file list.

 ![Octoprint2](images/octoprint2.png)
 --- /task ---

 --- task ---
-Then load and print the file.
+Then, load and print the file.

 ![Octoprint3](images/octoprint3.png)
 --- /task ---

-Your printer should start printing the tidy, as soon as it has warmed up.
+As soon as the printer has warmed up, it should start printing the headphone tidy.

 ![printing](images/printing.gif)

 --- task ---
-Push the upper and lower sections together, and your tidy is complete.
+Push the upper and lower sections together.
+Your headphone tidy is now complete.

 ![finished_tidy.png](images/finished_tidy.png)
 --- /task ---